The Link Between Listening and Mental Health

 Beyond Blue: A Cause Worth Supporting

-In Australia, Beyond Blue has been at the forefront of mental health support for over 20 years.
+has been at the forefront of mental health support in Australia for over 20 years.
 They provide resources, crisis support, and awareness programs that encourage people to speak up, and for the rest of us to listen.
-Their mission aligns perfectly with the message of listening: creating safe spaces where people feel heard and understood.
+Their mission aligns perfectly with the message of listening and mental health: creating safe spaces where people feel heard and understood.

 About the Book Listening